MonCore/moncore/docs/public/02-system-architecture.md

 - User
 - Currency

-Snapshots are regenerated from ledger aggregation and protected by uniqueness constraints.
+Snapshots are regenerated exclusively from ledger aggregation and protected by uniqueness and integrity constraints.

 Snapshots are a performance layer only.

 The ledger remains the single source of truth.

 ---

+## 5. Disaster Recovery & State Reconstruction

+Because all monetary state is derived from immutable ledger postings, MonCore supports full forensic reconstruction of:

+- Balances
+- Exposures
+- Settlement state
+- Transaction lifecycles

+No in-memory or ephemeral financial state is authoritative.

+This enables:

+- Full balance recovery
+- Settlement re-derivation
+- Audit replay
+- Regulator forensic review

+After system failure, corruption, or operator error, the complete financial state can be reconstructed deterministically from ledger history alone.

+---

-## 4. Multi-Tenant Isolation Model
+## 6. Multi-Tenant Isolation Model

 MonCore supports multiple regulated tenants operating on the same kernel.